Koustav-Sanyal/Density-Based-Traffic-Light-Controller/README.md

 3> If there is no traffic at all the 4 signals, system will stop at the current signal and will only move on the next signal if there will be traffic at any other signal.

-4> The traffic at a signal is found by considering whether any object is present within 5cm distance from the ultrasonic sensor.
-The distance is determined by emitting ultrasonic waves from the HC-SR04 ultrasonic sensors, and calculating the time after which the echo is received if the waves reflect back after striking any nearby object.
-Then the distance of the object from the sensor is calculated by the formula: (Distance = Speed of wave * Time taken to hear the echo/2).

 If the distance comes to be greater than 5cm, then the LEDs do not operate, or else they come under operation.